-At December 31, 2021, we had tax credit carryforwards of \$42 million available to offset future income taxes, which will expire between 2027 and 2041, if not utilized.
-We also had net operating loss carryforwards for income tax purposes of \$603 million that will expire between 2022 and 2041, if not utilized, and \$143 million available to offset future taxable income indefinitely.
-We had \$7 million of capital loss carryforwards for income tax purposes that will expire in 2024, if not utilized, and \$12 million available to offset future capital gains income indefinitely.
+The Company has \$675 million of gross net operating loss carryforwards for income tax purposes including \$531 million that will expire between 2023 and 2042, if not utilized, and \$144 million available to offset future taxable income indefinitely.
+The Company had \$6 million of capital loss carryforwards for income tax purposes that will expire in 2024, if not utilized, and \$11 million available to offset future capital gains income indefinitely.
+The